-The Taskforce includes members from the Department of the Prime Minister and Cabinet, the Treasury, the Attorney-General’s Department, the Department of Home Affairs, the Department of Communications and the Arts, the Department of Education, and the Department of Industry, Innovation and Science.
+The Taskforce includes members from the Department of the Prime Minister and Cabinet, The Treasury, the Attorney-General’s Department, the Department of Home Affairs, the Department of Infrastructure, Transport, Regional Development and Communications, the Department of Education, Skills and Employment, and the Department of Industry, Science, Energy and Resources.

 The Digital Experts Advisory Committee has been established to help inform the work of the Taskforce.
 The members of the Committee are:

 - Sunita Bose, Managing Director Digital Industry Group Inc (DIGI)

 - Jeff Connolly, Chairman and CEO Siemens Ltd